 Grows on rocky hillsides in sclerophyll forest.

-NSW subdivisions: CC, SC, NT, CWS, SWP
+NSW subdivisions: CC, SC, NT, CWS

 Other Australian states: Qld